 Where can Mathematics take me?

-Mrs L Gaggini – Subject Leader of Mathematics and Statistics
+Mrs L Gaggini – Senior Lead Practitioner, Subject Leader of Mathematics and Statistics

 Mrs J Bloore – Second in Mathematics, Numeracy Across The Curriculum Coordinator

-Mr B Goddard – Deputy Director of Maths & Data Director
+Mr B Goddard – Assistant Headteacher, Teacher of Mathematics

 Ms M Roberts – Lead Practitioner